SLI239/nanopore_transcript_quantification/README.md

   10) min_overlapping_bases: FeatureCounts --minOverlap option
         - Minimum number of overlapping bases in a read that is required for read assignment (default: 1)
   11) feature_type: FeatureCounts -t option
-        - The feature type(s): 'exon' and/or 'transcript' (if more than one feature type is provided, they should be separated by ',')
+        - The feature type(s): 'exon' and/or 'transcript'
+        - If more than one feature type is provided, they should be separated by ','
 ```
 4. Run this pipeline
 ```